Roll it out without touching your training stack.

 What does IT actually have to do?

-Very little.
-You can start with nothing more than a browser.
-Optionally, IT can wire single sign-on (Microsoft or Google are supported) and allowlist the domain — roughly an hour, one-time.
-No LMS integration or data migration is required.
+Very little: you can start with just a browser.
+Optionally, IT can wire single sign-on (Microsoft or Google) and allowlist the domain: roughly an hour, one-time.
+No LMS integration, no data migration.

 Is this employee surveillance?

-No. Reflections are self-authored — people write about how they worked, in their own words.
-Managers see role-level patterns and gaps, not keystroke monitoring or an individual scorecard to punish people with.
+No. Reflections are self-authored: people write about how they worked, in their own words.
+Managers see behavioural patterns by team and role to coach around.
 It's formative, not disciplinary.

 What data goes into it?

 No confidential information or personal data is needed.
-Reflections are about how someone used AI and the judgement they applied — not the client file, the case notes or the raw data itself.
+Reflections cover how someone used AI and the judgement they applied, not the client file, the case notes or the raw data itself.

 Do we have to roll it out company-wide from day one?